yanheluke/AI-Driven-MMORPG-A-Virtual-World-of-Generative-Agents/README.md

 ## Summary

-This is a large-scale, multiplayer virtual world game where the environment is dynamically constructed by AI, and NPCs are powered by "long-memory" generative agents.
+This is a large-scale, multiplayer virtual world game where the environment is dynamically constructed by AI, and NPCs are powered by **"long-memory" generative agents**.
 Leveraging advancements in AI, the boundary between human players and AI characters becomes indistinguishable, creating a seamless collaborative and social experience.

 ## Background